SirGsusFreak/vgchartzScrape/README.md

 ## Install & execution

-You will need to have some depencies compiled at **requirements.txt**.
+You will need to have some dependencies compiled at **requirements.txt**.

 It can be installed by pip.